MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

 \subsection{Adaptive Query-Based Feature Extractor}

-While the MLLM output $\mathbf{E}_{\mathit{MLLM}} \in \mathbb{R}^{S \times d_m}$ encodes rich contextual information from both visual and textual modalities, it cannot be directly fused with the ISTS Encoding branch output for two key challenges: (1) the sequence length $S$ of MLLM output varies depending on the input image and prompt, making it difficult to align with the fixed $N$ variables; (2) the hidden dimension $d_m$ typically differs from the ISTS encoder dimension $D$.
-To bridge this representational gap, we propose an Adaptive Query-Based Feature Extractor inspired by the Q-Former architecture~\citep{DBLP:conf/icml/0008LSH23}, which acts as a learnable information bottleneck that compresses and aligns the high-dimensional MLLM output into variable-aligned representations.
+While the MLLM output $\mathbf{E}_{\mathit{MLLM}} \in \mathbb{R}^{S \times d_m}$ encodes contextual information from visual and textual modalities, it cannot be directly fused with the ISTS Encoding branch output because different image and text inputs produce MLLM token sequences with different lengths, making them difficult to align with the temporal features learned by the ISTS Encoding branch.
+To bridge this representational gap, we propose an Adaptive Query-Based Feature Extractor inspired by the Q-Former architecture~\citep{DBLP:conf/icml/0008LSH23}, which acts as a learnable information bottleneck that compresses and aligns the sequence of MLLM token embeddings into variable-aligned representations.

-We introduce a set of $N$ learnable query tokens $\mathbf{Q} \in \mathbb{R}^{N \times d_m}$, where each query is initialized to encode a latent variable-specific representation for one of the $N$ variables.
-The queries interact with the MLLM output $\mathbf{E}_{\mathit{MLLM}}$ through $K$ stacked layers, each consisting of self-attention among queries, cross-attention from queries to MLLM features, and a feed-forward network.
+We introduce a set of $N$ learnable query tokens $\mathbf{Q} \in \mathbb{R}^{N \times d_m}$, with one query associated with each variable.
+The queries interact with the MLLM output $\mathbf{E}_{\mathit{MLLM}}$ through $K$ stacked layers, each containing query self-attention, cross-attention to MLLM features, and a feed-forward network.
+This design lets learnable queries exchange information and extract relevant visual-textual information from the full hidden-state sequence.

-For each layer, the computation proceeds as follows.
-Given input queries $\mathbf{Q}$, we first apply layer normalization and self-attention to enable information exchange among the $N$ variable queries:
+For each layer, we first apply layer normalization and self-attention to the query tokens:

 where $\mathit{MultiHead}_{\mathit{self}}$ denotes multi-head self-attention with queries, keys, and values all derived from the input.